stoic-harsh/ReferPoint-Public/README.md

 ## How It Works?

 1. **Sign-Up & Verification:**
    - Users sign up on the platform.
-Admins (typically hiring leads) verify these profiles before login access is granted, ensuring control and security.
+Admins (typically hiring leads) can also create profiles, ensuring full control.

 3. **Admin Dashboard:**
-   - Post and manage job descriptions.
+   - Post and manage active jobs.
    - View and update referrals status: **Scheduled**, **Hired**, or **Rejected**.
    - Each action triggers a pre-written email draft using the default mail client to keep everyone informed.